 How will I be supported after an incident?

 Being involved with an incident can be a traumatic experience and may have an impact on your mental health.

 Looking after yourself has lots of ideas and resources to help you.
-You can also contact your manager at Suitsme to debrief with an Engagement and Recovery Lead.
+You can also contact Suitsme to debrief with an Engagement and Recovery Lead.

 You know what is right for you, so in most cases we will leave it up to you to manage your well-being.
 In some cases, we will follow up with you and ensure you receive appropriate support.

 If you have been injured, Suitsme management will commence the injury management process described in the Health and Safety document.